foxthefox/ioBroker.milight/README.md

 * repeatPackage -> number of repetitions

 ##Configuration:
-in io-package.json
-* groups-> 4 possible zones of lights
-* ltype -> type of lamp -> only RGBW supported
-* rooms -> name of room or lamp
+in admin page of adapter
+version 5 also to be used for v4 lamps

 ##TODO:
 * support other type of lamp
-* widget matching the adapter objects
+* widget matching the further adapter objects

 ##known issues:
 ??